 No manual can entirely foresee every possibility.
-If the guidelines recommended in this manual are not the best way to manage risks in the situation you find yourself in, use your judgment to inform your actions and report the situation to the Director of Risk Management for Field Activities so Prescott College can continue to evolve its practices.
+If the guidelines recommended in this manual are not the best way to manage risks in the situation you find yourself in, use your judgment to inform your actions and report the situation to the Field Risk Manager so Prescott College can continue to evolve its practices.